-After a week of online poker in Pennsylvania, PokerStars released some Week 1 statistics on Monday.
+After a week of real money online poker in Pennsylvania, PokerStars released some Week 1 statistics on Monday.
 Some of those highlights included winners and player numbers from the first series of Sunday tournaments.

 Company officials were pleased with the first week of action and outlined some of the action for USPoker.

 “Players took to the felt in droves with an outpouring of love for the game and excitement at its return,” a PokerStars spokesman said.